 Find your book at: Mother Foucault’s Bookshop

-One of Portland’s few 24-hour coffee shops, Southeast Division Street’s Phoenix Roasters has enough single-origin, fair-trade coffee to keep your eyes peeled all night.
+One of Portland’s few coffee shops that stay open late, Southeast Division Street’s Phoenix Roasters has enough single-origin, fair-trade coffee to keep your eyes peeled all night.
 For an extra boost, order a flight of their nitro cold brews, which arrive in intriguing flavor combinations like blueberry-basil.
 The biggest perk?
 Portions of proceeds of Phoenix’s sales go towards supporting important causes.

 Find your book at: Books With Pictures